truenas/documentation/content/CORE/Storage/Pools/PoolCreate.md

 **We never recommend using a Stripe to store critical data, since a single disk failure could result in losing all data in that vdev.**

+To manually add disks in a vdev, select the disks to add and click <i class="fa fa-arrow-right" aria-hidden="true" title="Right Arrow"></i>.
+To see more details about a disk, click the `>` in a disk's row.

+Click *SUGGEST LAYOUT* to add all the same-sized disks in an ideal configuration for balanced data redundancy and performance.

 A vdev layout can be duplicated by clicking *REPEAT*.
 If more disks are available and equal in size, the *REPEAT* button creates another vdev with an identical configuration called a "mirror" of vdevs.
 Otherwise, another vdev can be added by clicking *ADD DATA* and adding disks manually.